 CAC filed a friend-of-the-court brief in support of Respondents.

-Our brief makes three key points.
-First, our brief argues that the ATS’s plain text allows federal district courts to hear civil actions brought by aliens for torts committed in violation of the law of nations or treaties of the United States.
+Our brief made three key points.
+First, our brief argued that the ATS’s plain text allows federal district courts to hear civil actions brought by aliens for torts committed in violation of the law of nations or treaties of the United States.
 Significantly, the statute does not distinguish between classes of defendants, and it allows for suits against individuals and corporations alike.
-Our brief explains that allowing ATS suits against U.S. corporations is also consistent with Congress’s plan in passing the statute, which, as the Supreme Court has recognized, was “to promote harmony in international relations by ensuring foreign plaintiffs a remedy . . . where the absence of such a remedy might provoke foreign nations to hold the United States accountable.”
+Our brief explained that allowing ATS suits against U.S. corporations is also consistent with Congress’s plan in passing the statute, which, as the Supreme Court has recognized, was “to promote harmony in international relations by ensuring foreign plaintiffs a remedy . . . where the absence of such a remedy might provoke foreign nations to hold the United States accountable.”

-Second, our brief argues that permitting suits against domestic corporations for violations of international law is consistent with longstanding principles of corporate personhood.
+Second, our brief argued that permitting suits against domestic corporations for violations of international law is consistent with longstanding principles of corporate personhood.
 When Congress passed the ATS, it was understood that corporations could sue to vindicate their legal rights and that they could be sued and held accountable for violating the rights of others.
 Exempting domestic corporations from suit under the ATS would undermine these well-established principles.